 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The overall wildfire danger in the Calgary Forest Area (CFA) is HIGH.
-Although green-up is beginning across the Forest Area, there are many pockets of extremely flammable, dead and dry vegetation.
+The overall wildfire danger in the Calgary Forest Area (CFA) remains HIGH.
+Green-up is beginning across the Forest Area, however there are many pockets of extremely flammable, dead and dry vegetation.
 These areas present a risk of fueling intense and fast moving wildfires.
-Precipitation is forecast for this weekend which would help to diminish the risk in the short term, along with cooler temperatures to help reduce the wildfire danger.
+So far, the forecasted precipitation has been spottier than anticipated.
+Ideally we will see more precipitation in the short term, along with cooler temperatures to help reduce the wildfire danger.

 WILDFIRES IN THE CFA

 There are currently no active wildfires in the CFA.

 Since January 1, the CFA has responded to 19 wildfires which burned a total of 0.84 hectares.
 These were all human-caused wildfires, they were quickly extinguished.

 LONG WEEKEND REMINDERS